shergreen/SatGen/README.md

 A semi-analytical satellite galaxy and dark matter halo generator, introduced in Jiang et al. (2020), extended in Green et al. (2020).

-- Overview of the model
+- Model overview

-SatGen generates satellite-galaxy populations for halos of desired mass and redshift.
+SatGen generates satellite-galaxy populations for host halos of desired mass and redshift.
 It combines halo merger trees, empirical relations for galaxy-halo connection, and analytic prescriptions for tidal effects, dynamical friction, and ram-pressure stripping.
-It emulates zoom-in cosmological hydrosimulations in some ways and outperforms simulations regarding statistical power and numerical resolution.
+It emulates zoom-in cosmological hydrosimulations in certain ways and outperforms simulations regarding statistical power and numerical resolution.

-- Modules of the model
+- Modules

-profiles.py: halo-density-profile classes, supporting NFW profile, Einasto profile, Dekel+ profile, Miyamoto-Nagai disk
+profiles.py: halo-density-profile classes, currently supporting NFW profile, Einasto profile, Dekel+ profile, and Miyamoto-Nagai disk

 orbit.py: orbit class and equation of motion